 When purchasing a jigsaw, or any power tool, it can be tempting to focus solely on the highest numbers within your preferred category.
 However, if you’re not someone who fixates on specifications, you might opt for cheaper jigsaws.
 Nonetheless, this approach may not lead you to the best jigsaw that offers the greatest value for your money.

-So, while we’ve enumerated the top rated jigsaws of 2023, you should still consider a few things from our buying guide.
+So, while we’ve enumerated the top rated jigsaws of 2024, you should still consider a few things from this buying guide.

 Power and Cutting Speed